aroberge/reeborg-docs/README.md

-You will need to edit the make.bat or the Makefile (depending on your operating system) to replace "en" by the two-letter code of your language for the following three lines in make.bat:
+You will need to edit the make.bat or the Makefile (depending on your operating system) to replace "en" by the two-letter code of your language for the following five lines in make.bat:

 - set ALLSPHINXOPTS=-d %BUILDDIR%/doctrees_en %SPHINXOPTS%

+- rd /s /q en

+- rd /s /q doctrees_en

 - %SPHINXBUILD% -b html %ALLSPHINXOPTS% %BUILDDIR%/en

 - echo.Build finished.
 The HTML pages are in
 %BUILDDIR%/en.

-or the following ones in Makefile:
+or (and this is untested) the following ones in Makefile:

 - ALLSPHINXOPTS   = -d $(BUILDDIR)/doctrees_en $(PAPEROPT_$(PAPER)) $(SPHINXOPTS) .